Klik hier voor een uitgebreid "ontstaan strip" van het portret in het Nederlands.

 It was a large print (20" x 16") and I had glued it onto chipboard.
 It survived a dozen moves over 51 years.
 It now has some wear and tear, but today she still smiles at me.

-I always loved my first big B&W photo portrait and in 2017 decided to paint it, but now in color, as I remember her.
+I always loved my first big B&W photo portrait and decided to paint it, but now in color, as I remember her.
 The face is exactly the same size as in the B&W photograph.

 I had the painting framed in a 3" wide silver-color wooden frame with an oval mat to give it an oldfashioned feel.